Bassil-Saleh/TicketProject/README.md

 # If you're running this application locally,
 # you can set this to http://localhost:8080
 app.config.base-url=base_url_to_your_machine
+# If you're running this application locally,
+# you can set this to http://localhost:5173
+app.config.frontend-base.url=base_url_to_your_frontend_machine

 # Add your MariaDB database name, username and password
 spring.datasource.url=jdbc:mariadb://localhost:3306/your_database_name